 Because of many things, Harwood is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Harwood really has some of the features that families look for when choosing a good community to raise children.
 Is Harwood perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Harwood doesn't have a public transportation system that people use for their commute.
+Harwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Harwood in 2022 was $75,356, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $301,424 for a family of four.